all poetry is written by amy nelson

 And the stories were fables.

-And the bearded boy was a boy.
+And the bearded boy was just a boy.

-And the bell was a girl.
+And the belle was just a girl.

 And the starlight bent,